PR0CK0/StableDiffusionEndToEndGuide/README.md

     * [SDG Model Motherload](https://rentry.org/sdg-motherload) (NSFW)
     * [SDG LoRA Motherload](https://rentry.org/sdg-LoRA-motherload) (NSFW)
     * [Lots of popular models (also the prompting guide from earlier)](https://rentry.org/hdgpromptassist#models) (NSFW)

-5. Time to get a LoRA going
+## Time to get a LoRA going
+[Low-Rank Adaptation (LoRA)](https://huggingface.co/blog/lora) allows fine-tuning for a given model.
+In the WebUI, you can add LoRAs to a model like icing on a cake.
+Training new LoRAs is also pretty easy.
+There are other, "ancestral" means of fine-tuning (e.g., textual inversion and hypernetworks), but LoRAs are the state-of-the-art.
 1. Follow this [quick guide](https://rentry.org/hdgpromptassist#how-to-use-a-lora) to install the extension
 2. You should now see an "Additional Networks" section in the UI
 3. Put your LoRAs into ```stable-diffusion-webui\extensions\sd-webui-additional-networks\models\lora```
 4. Select and go
     * Just know that any LoRA you download probably has info describing how to use it... like "use the keyword tank" or something; make sure wherever you download it from (e.g., CivitAI), you read its description

 ![2](2.PNG)